ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 ### Verify Raw Detection Table

 This cell will now complete the Quality Control checks of the raw table.
-This is to ensure the nodebook loaded the records correctly from the CSVs.
+This is to ensure the Nodebook loaded the records correctly from the CSVs.

 The output will have useful information:
 - Are there any duplicates?